feilipu/Arduino_FreeRTOS_Library/readme.md

-This is a fork of Richard Berry's freeRTOS, optimised for the AVR devices.
+This is a fork of Richard Berry's freeRTOS, optimised for the Arduino AVR devices.

 It has been created to provide access to FreeRTOS capabilities, with full compatibility to the Arduino environment.
-It does this by keeping hands off everything, and only touching the minimum of hardware to be successful.
+It does this by keeping hands off almost everything, and only touching the minimum of hardware to be successful.

 ## Further Reading